mxzheng/mxzheng.github.io/_pages/about.md

 I am an Assistant Professor at the Department of Computer Science at University of Central Florida.
 Prior that, I obtained Ph.D. at the Department of Intelligent Systems Engineering at Indiana University Bloomington in 2023.
 Before that, I obtained my Bachelor's degree at Shandong University in 2018.
 My research interests mainly lie in machine learning security, especially backdoor attacks/defense for AI models and AI Data Privacy Protection.

+<span style="color: red"> If you are interested in applying to the Ph.D. program (open for graduates/senior undergrads) in my group, please send your CV and transcript to me. </span>

 ## Research Interest
 - Robust and Efficient Data Science
 - Trustworthy Learning

 ## News
 - 05 / 2024: CR-UTP is accepted by ACL Findings 2024.
+- 05/2024,  I am honored to receive travel support to participate in the 2024 NSF SaTC Workshop in Chicago, IL.
+Thanks to the NSF and the organizing team!
 - 03 / 2024: TrojFSP is accepted by NAACL 2024.
 - 02 / 2024: Happy to join UCF as an assistent professor in CS department!
 - 12 / 2023: Passed Thesis Defense!